ngoworldcommunity/NGOWorld/README.md

 </h3>
 <br>
 <p align="center">
 Join as a User, NGO, Club or Charity and help us make the world a better place.
 You can donate, buy, sell, volunteer, and help us in multiple ways.
-We also have events tab for organizations to post their events for users to attend those without a lot of hassle. <br> Milan is Opensource too, come, contribute 🚀
+We also have events tab for organizations to post their events for users to attend those without a lot of hassle. <br> Milan is an Opensource too, come, contribute 🚀
 </p>
 <br>